nojahoon/coursera-test/README.md

 </code>
 </pre>

-It is general that uses 'and' operator with media queries.
+It is general that using 'and' operator with media queries.

 <pre>
 <code>